 Spark Plug Gapper

-Now this tool is a must have if you’re removing the flywheel.
+Now, this tool is a must-have if you’re removing the flywheel.
 Why would want to remove the flywheel?
-Sometimes the flywheel key shears, it prevents your engine starting.
+Sometimes the flywheel key shears, it prevents your engine from starting.
 The key is really cheap and it’s easy to fix when you’ve got this tool.
 Picture links to Amazon.com.

 OEM Briggs & Stratton shear key, pack of 3.
 I don’t know why they pack 3, you’ll only use one.
 Picture links to Amazon.com.